Last updated 13 December 2021

 We may store, process or back-up your personal information on servers that are located overseas (including through third-party service providers).
-These servers are commonly held in the United States of America, the United Kingdom, the Netherlands, Ireland, Germany and Singapore.
+These servers are commonly held in the United States of America, the United Kingdom, the Netherlands, Ireland, Germany, Australia and Singapore.

 By providing us with your personal information, you are consenting to the transfer and/or storage of your personal information in this way.

 The information you provide to us may be shared with third-party providers to the extent necessary to carry out our professional and business needs, to complete your requests or where we are required to disclose that information by law or for safety reasons.